 - Amend how advisers report complex structures; and

 - Remove aggregate reporting for large hedge fund advisers.

-In a statement released along with the proposed rules, SEC Chairman Gensler said, “I am pleased to support the proposal because, if adopted, it would improve the quality of the information we receive from all Form PF filers, with a particular focus on large hedge fund advisers.”
+, SEC Chairman Gensler said, "I am pleased to support the proposal because, if adopted, it would improve the quality of the information we receive from all Form PF filers, with a particular focus on large hedge fund advisers

 Clearly these proposed rules will continue to be the subject of much debate between industry stakeholders, balancing the SEC's desire to boost transparency and reduce systemic risk with a Private Fund's desire to be just that - Private.
 There will be a 60-day comment period once the proposal is published in the Federal Register, and we will be following those comments and the rule making process through to a potential final rule adoption.